RomainMIRAS/info5.sar/specification/my task2 specification.md

-# Overview: QueueBroker / MessageQueue
+# Overview: QueueBroker / MessageQueue System Multi-Threaded
-The QueueBroker / MessageQueue system is a framework to send and receive messages using basic messageQueue and queueBroker.
+The QueueBroker / MessageQueue system is a framework to send and receive messages using basic messageQueue and queueBroker on a multithreaded system.
-A MessageQueue is a communication messageQueue, a message.
+A MessageQueue is a communication class use to send messages.
 Full-duplex, each end point can be used to read or write message (CF message section).
 A connected MessageQueue is FIFO and lossless, see Section "Closing" for details about disconnection.

 The typical use of messageQueues is by two tasks to establish a full-duplex communication.
 However, there is no ownership between messageQueue and tasks, any task may read or write in any messageQueue it has the reference to.
 The following rules apply: